Unispace365/ds_cinder/README.md

  - `boost::mutex` to `std::mutex`.
 In most cases for threading, the `boost` versions are supplanted with the `STL` version.
 Check stack overflow / google, there's plenty of upgrade examples
  - `Not defined`s: Many `STL` elements now need to have `include`s, most commonly `<memory>`, `<cctype>` and `<sstring>`.
  - `KeyEvent Not Defined`: Since the removal of using namespace `ci::*` from `ds_cinder` files, you'll need to make sure everything is namespaced properly.
+ - Be sure you have the correct environment variables.
+Clean the solution.
+Restart visual studio and/or your machine

 ----------